Teams put a lot of effort into winning the Daytona 500 pole. But does winning the pole give you any advantage in winning the race?

 Where Do Daytona 500 Pole Winners Finish?

 The graph below shows the finishing positions of all Daytona 500 pole winners from 1972-2021.
 Red means the driver didn’t finish the race.

 The amount of crosshatching tells you how many accidents each officially had.
 There’s a little squirm room for the older races; not all have caution summaries.
 The highest number of accidents was three (Austin Dillon, 2014).

 One problem is that the pole is determined by the fastest single-car qualifying runs and Daytona races are determined by drafting.
 Winning the pole may mean you have a fast car, but fast isn’t everything at Daytona.

-If you’re placing bets, there’s no reason to choose the Daytona pole winner solely because he’s starting up front.
 Although there used to be a correlation between getting the pole and winning the Daytona 500, there isn’t any more.